2600hz/kazoo/applications/crossbar/doc/notifications.md

 #### Update a Notification

-Similar to the PUT, POST will update an existing config:
+Similar to the PUT, POST will update an existing configuration:

 > POST /v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}